Days

 Step 5: Content Tab

-Form Fields: Here, you can add or remove fields from your registration form.
+• Form Fields: Here, you can add or remove fields from your registration form.
 If you wish to add any new fields, you can click the “+ Add New” button.
-You can select the type of fields from the list and give it a name, placeholder, default value, etc., easily.
-Further, you can change the input fields size, enable/disable label, and required mark.
+You can select the type of fields from the list and easily give them a name, placeholder, default value, etc. Further, you can change the input field size and enable/disable the label and required mark.

 Go ahead and make the changes you want.
 Most of the options are self-explanatory, and you can go ahead and make the change you like.

-Here are the changes I made to the form:
+Here are the changes we made to the form:

 • Added Terms of Service checkbox in the form using the “+ Add Item” button and selecting the type as Consent.